yakivmospan/android-snippets/gists/Utils. Keyboard.md

 ### Utils: Keyboard

 Some times we need to hide/show keyboard after some actions.
-This class will help to do this :
+This class will help us to do this :

 ```java
 public class KeyboardUtils {